-Graduating students will be given an opportunity to provide opening and closing remarks during the graduation ceremony.
-Only those students who are valedictorian and salutatorian will be eligible to give these remarks; however, if the student was assigned to disciplinary placement at any time during the last two semesters, he or she will not be eligible to speak at graduation.
+Students graduating in the top 10% will be given an opportunity to provide opening and closing remarks during the graduation ceremony.
+Students eligible to give remarks will be notified by the principal; however, if the student was assigned to disciplinary placement at any time during the last two semesters, he or she will not be eligible to speak at graduation.
 The campus principal must receive a copy of the speeches one week prior for approval purposes.
+[See FNA(LOCAL).]